Dementia Care: Understanding What To Do and When

 Validate the person’s point of view

-Keep activity areas separated
+Separate activity areas

 Connect with Us